-It was the German youth who came in those early years to Capernwray who began calling themselves the “Fackeltraeger” or “carriers of the torch”, and so the name “Torchbearers” was born.
-The dynamic reality of the Christian life as a relationship with the indwelling Christ began to rekindle the lives of hundreds from all over Europe as Bible Schools sprang up first in Germany and then Austria.
-Now the ministry has spread to every continent in 26 different Centres, and thousands of people each year have been changed by the reality that first touched the life of Thomas at the age of 19.
+It was the German youth who came in those early years to Capernwray who began calling themselves the “Fackeltraeger” or “carriers of the torch,” and so the name “Torchbearers” was born.
+The dynamic reality of the Christian life as a relationship with the indwelling Christ began to rekindle the lives of hundreds from all over Europe as Bible schools sprang up first in Germany and then in Austria.
+Now the ministry has spread to every continent in 26 different centers, and thousands of people each year have been changed by the reality that first touched the life of Thomas at the age of 19.

 “As a young evangelist, my love and enthusiasm for Christ as my Saviour kept me very, very busy until out of sheer frustration, I finally came to the point of quitting.
 That was the turning point which transformed my Christian life.
 In my despair I discovered that the Lord Jesus gave Himself FOR me, so that risen from the dead He might give Himself TO me, He who IS the Christian Life.
 Instead of pleading for help I began to thank Him for all that He wanted to be, sharing His Life with me every moment of every day.
 I learned to say “Lord Jesus, I can’t, You never said I could; but You can, and always said You would.
 That is all I need to know”.
 From that moment life became the adventure that God always intended it to be.” – Major W. Ian Thomas

 Some Christians learn that the Lord can make life an adventure.
 Major W. Ian Thomas of England was one of them.